cu-mkp/manuscript-object/README.md

 # manuscript-object

-The `BnF` class represents a python version of BnF Ms 640.
-It contains a list of `Recipe` objects, which hold the raw XML data from each entry along with some other data such as length and properties.
+The `Manuscript` class represents a python version of BnF Ms 640.
+It contains a list of `Entry` objects, which hold the raw XML data from each entry along with some other data such as categories, title, ID, and properties.

-When `BnF` is instantiated, it loads every folio in [`ms-xml`](https://github.com/cu-mkp/m-k-manuscript-data/tree/master/ms-xml) and processes it into its component entries, each of which becomes a `Recipe` object.
+When `Manuscript` is instantiated, it loads every folio in [`ms-xml`](https://github.com/cu-mkp/m-k-manuscript-data/tree/master/ms-xml) and processes it into its component entries, each of which becomes a `Entry` object.

-`update.py` is a script that generates the `BnF` object and then writes derivative forms and the entry-metadata table to the [m-k-manuscript-data repository](https://github.com/cu-mkp/m-k-manuscript-data).
+`update.py` is a script that generates the `Manuscript` object and then writes derivative forms and the entry-metadata table to the [m-k-manuscript-data repository](https://github.com/cu-mkp/m-k-manuscript-data).

 The derivative files/folders are:
 - allFolios/: for each version, a single XML file containing each folio concatenated together